MicroMe4/CETAssistant/README.md

-# CETWriter
+# CETAssistant

 This is the codework of mine,for final examination

 For Now The Program is Windows-Only.

-Linux Version will be updated soon.
+# Lincese

+General Public License Version 3.